 Physical device addresses may be pre-configured or may be assigned during a registration process, which also involves binding between the addresses and the system titles.

-Each DLMS/COSEM client and each server – a COSEM logical device – is bound to a Service Access Point (SAP).
-The SAPs reside in the supporting layer of the DLMS/COSEM AL. Depending on the communication profile the SAP may be a TCP-UDP/IP wrapper address, an upper HDLC address, an LLC address etc. On the server side, this binding is modelled by the “SAP Assignment” IC; see IEC 62056-6-2:IEC 62056-6-2:—, 5.3.5.
+Each DLMS®/COSEM client and each server – a COSEM logical device – is bound to a Service Access Point (SAP).
+The SAPs reside in the supporting layer of the DLMS®/COSEM AL. Depending on the communication profile the SAP may be a TCP-UDP/IP wrapper address, an upper HDLC address, an LLC address etc. On the server side, this binding is modelled by the “SAP Assignment” IC; see IEC 62056-6-2:2021, 4.4.5.

 The values of the SAPs on the client and the server side are specified in Table 1.
 The length of the SAPs depends on the communication profile.